olilanz/RooCode-Local-Evaluation/README.md

 Roo Code boosts developer productivity by leveraging cloud-hosted LLMs (Large Language Models).
 Cloud-hosted LLMs like Claude 3.7 Sonnet and OpenAI's GPT-4o demonstrate remarkable context awareness and the ability to solve complex coding tasks.

-Here is a recording of 2 real world refactoring tasks with Roo Code against OpenAI GPT-4o (with deliberately loose instructions).
+Here is a recording of two real-world refactoring tasks with Roo Code against OpenAI GPT-4o (with deliberately loose instructions).
 Quite cool:

 [![Watch the video](media/roo-openai.png)](media/roo-openai.mp4)

-However, with cloud hosted backends comes a steep cost, as you pay per token.
-And in complex refactoring, you quickly end up with millions of tokens used.
-This takes the fun out of it quite a bit, e.g. for recreational coding projects.
+However, with cloud-hosted backends comes a steep cost, as you pay per token.
+In complex refactoring, you quickly end up with millions of tokens used.
+This takes the fun out of it quite a bit, e.g., for recreational coding projects.

-Luckily, with Roo Code you can choose the backend, and also run against locally hosted LLMs using Ollama.
-This can save you tons of money, if you choose to run it on capable consumer hardware - like your son's gaming PC while he is sweating in school (not that I would ever do that 🫣).
+Luckily, with Roo Code, you can choose the backend and also run against locally hosted LLMs using Ollama.
+This can save you tons of money if you choose to run it on capable consumer hardware—like your son's gaming PC while he is sweating in school (not that I would ever do that 🫣).

 But how well does it work?
 Why is not everybody doing it this way?
-As I was looking for answers on the internet, I found a lot of information about problems, but not much useful guidance for how to overcome them.
+As I was looking for answers on the internet, I found a lot of information about problems but not much useful guidance for how to overcome them.

-GusoCoder published an encouraging video a few weeks ago, which triggered me to give it a spin only own hardware.
-I wanted to understand what was going wrong, and what we potentially could do to fix it.
+GusoCoder published an encouraging video a few weeks ago, which triggered me to give it a spin on my own hardware.
+I wanted to understand what was going wrong and what we potentially could do to fix it.

 [![Watch the YouTube video](media/local-llm.png)](https://www.youtube.com/watch?v=7sgSBLIb0ho)

-In this article I describe my experiences, in the hope to inspire someone else to also share their experiences - or at least to save someone time trying to get their heads around it.
+In this article, I describe my experiences in the hope of inspiring someone else to also share their experiences—or at least to save someone time trying to get their heads around it.

 ### For the impatient

 Yes, it works!
-But you need to keep your ambitions a bit lower, as the local setup cannot compete with the cloud hosted model in speed and quality.
-Though, if are willing to put in the time to tune and optimize your setup, you can achieve good results.
+But you need to keep your ambitions a bit lower, as the local setup cannot compete with the cloud-hosted model in speed and quality.
+Though, if you are willing to put in the time to tune and optimize your setup, you can achieve good results.

-Plus... there is an option to choose a hybrid approach, such as hosting Ollama yourself on services like runpod.io, whch provde good hourly rates powerful GPUs.
+Plus... there is an option to choose a hybrid approach, such as hosting Ollama yourself on services like runpod.io, which provide good hourly rates for powerful GPUs.
 This lets you go absolutely crazy for a few hours without worrying about cost every time you press a button.

 ### Landscape in February 2025

 Nearly every week brings new, groundbreaking innovations to the public AI space.
-The AI models that were turning the world upside down last week are replaced by even more capable models the week after — sometimes even for free.
+The AI models that were turning the world upside down last week are replaced by even more capable models the week after—sometimes even for free.
 Models like GPT-4o, Deepseek R1, Grok, Mercury, and others continue to emerge.
 In this rapidly changing environment, it seems super hard to stay on top of the latest developments.

-While ever higher intelligence is fascinating, it is hardly useful for the masses if it cannot be applied in practical fields.
+While ever-higher intelligence is fascinating, it is hardly useful for the masses if it cannot be applied in practical fields.
 Unless we reliably solve the applicability problem, AI will remain a fascinating dream rather than a reality for most of us.

 The world is recognizing that no single LLM can solve everything.
 Instead, smaller, specialized models are emerging, each trained for specific tasks and orchestrated to handle complex or tedious work efficiently.
 Industry protocols like MCP enable interoperability within a broader AI ecosystem.